Tramadol vs Oxycodone: Key Differences, Risks & Treatment

 What is Tramadol?

-Unlike some other opioid medications, Tramadol also inhibits the reuptake of serotonin and norepinephrine, making it somewhat unique in its effects.
+What makes tramadol different?
+It doesn’t just hit opioid receptors.
+Unlike other opioid medications, tramadol also inhibits the reuptake of serotonin and norepinephrine, making it unique in its effects on mood and pain perception.

 Don’t wait for tomorrow.
 Your path to healing starts here.